-SCons, however, provides a convenient BUILD_TARGETS variable that eliminates the need for this by-hand manipulation.
-Essentially, the BUILD_TARGETS variable contains a list of the command-line targets, if any were specified, and if no command-line targets were specified, it contains a list of the targets specified via the Default method or function.
+SCons, however, provides a convenient BUILD\TARGETS variable that eliminates the need for this by-hand manipulation.
+Essentially, the BUILD\TARGETS variable contains a list of the command-line targets, if any were specified, and if no command-line targets were specified, it contains a list of the targets specified via the Default method or function.

-Because BUILD_TARGETS may contain a list of SCons nodes, you must convert the list elements to strings if you want to print them or look for a specific target name, just like the DEFAULT_TARGETS list:
+Because BUILD\TARGETS may contain a list of SCons nodes, you must convert the list elements to strings if you want to print them or look for a specific target name, just like the DEFAULT\TARGETS list:

 '''

-prog1 = Program('prog1.c')
+progl = Program('progl.c')

 Program('prog2.c')

-Default(prog1)
+Default(progl)

 print("BUILD_TARGETS is %s" % [str(t) for t in BUILD_TARGETS])

 '''

-Notice how the value of BUILD_TARGETS changes depending on whether a target is specified on the command line - BUILD_TARGETS takes from DEFAULT_TARGETS only if there are no COMMAND_LINE_TARGETS:
+Notice how the value of BUILD\TARGETS changes depending on whether a target is specified on the command line - BUILD\TARGETS takes from DEFAULT\TARGETS only if there are no COMMAND\LINE\TARGETS:

 '''

 % scons -Q

-BUILD_TARGETS is ['prog1']
+BUILD_TARGETS is ['progl']

-cc -o prog1.o -c prog1.c
+cc -o progl.o -c progl.c

-cc -o prog1 prog1.o
+cc -o progl progl.o

 % scons -Q prog2

 BUILD_TARGETS is ['prog2']

 cc -o prog2.o -c prog2.c

 cc -o prog2 prog2.o

 % scons -Q -c .

 BUILD_TARGETS is ['.']

-Removed prog1.o
+Removed progl.o

 Removed prog1

 Removed prog2.o

-Removed prog2.o
+Removed prog2

 '''

-Installing Files in Other Directories: the Install Builder
+11 Installing Files in Other Directories: the Install Builder